 This limitation creates a real problem for small states like West Virginia.
 With a population of under 2 million, West Virginia likely does not have a big enough market to entice online poker operators, despite its recent legalization.

 For that reason, getting more states to sign the MSIGA will be imperative for increasing the scope of online poker.
-It will also benefit players in states that have already signed the agreement, as more states mean more player traffic.
+It will also benefit players in states that have already signed the agreement, as more states mean more player traffic, which translates to more games offered and bigger payouts.

 Do Nevada’s Poker Sites Offer Mobile Apps?